PeterShinners/comp/design/overview.md

 Access existing modules, or replace them with better implementations and use those from Python.

+The [Syntax Documentation](syntax.md) provides more details on the language structure and grammar.

 ## Structures and Shapes

 The struct container combines a variety of behaviors into a single container.
 It